CarrieForle/quiz/README.md

 ## Run

-Get [the latest stable tags](https://github.com/CarrieForle/quiz/tags) from the repo and run the following lines in cmd or powershell.
+Install JDK 17+ (21 Recommended) and get [the latest stable tags](https://github.com/CarrieForle/quiz/tags) from the repo and run the following lines in cmd or powershell.

 ### Run client